About the Recipe

 2. Heat the Mixture

 After soaking, gently heat the mixture.
 Stir often to avoid scorching the berries on the bottom of the pot.
 You want to raise the temperature to 135°F and hold it there for 10 minutes.
 This crucial step releases antioxidants and deactivates any potentially harmful compounds in the berries.
+Please do not simmer or boil these are REAL American elderberries and the do not need excessive heat like European elderberries do.

 3. Strain the Juice